Chat with us, powered by LiveChat

 Flat extra fees are prevalent with hazardous occupations, sports, and hobbies.
 This is simply a regular fee to cover the additional cost of an insurance company’s higher-than-normal risk.
 A typical example would be a $2.50 flat extra charge.

-The quick answer would be yes; life insurance policies cover commercial fishing.
-There will never be a problem if you purchased your coverage before your occupation as a commercial fisherman.
-However, suppose you are planning on buying new coverage while fishing.
-You must ensure you answer all questions on your application honestly when you get to the questions about dangerous sports or occupations.
+You must ensure you answer all questions on your application honestly when you complete the questions about dangerous sports or occupations.
 You don’t have to worry; commercial fishing is covered by life insurance.

 Life insurance companies must be concerned with all the dangers of commercial fishing.
 They want to be aware of anything that could cause a fatal event so they can underwrite an application accordingly.

-Here are just some of the many dangers insurers are well aware of:
+Here are just some of the many dangers insurers are concerned with:

-• Vessel Disasters – 50% of commercial fishermen’s deaths are caused by capsized or sunk fishing vessels.
+Over 50% of commercial fishermen’s deaths were caused by capsized or sunk fishing vessels.

-• On-Deck Deaths – 12% of commercial fishing deaths happen on the deck of the fishing vessel itself.
+More than 12% of commercial fishing deaths happened on the deck of the fishing vessel itself.

 These commercial fishermen died from injuries due to drowning, inhalation of poisonous chemicals, coming into contact with heavy moving objects, or contact with electrical current.